BengalPirate/Path_to_Mr_Robot/README.md

     **Foundations & Recommended Reading**

-    (Programming, OS internals, and math fundamentals live in Path_to_Neo.
-     This section is the security-specific canon only.)

         Entry / Mindset
     [] Hacking: The Art of Exploitation - Jon Erickson [] Penetration Testing: A Hands-On Introduction to Hacking - Georgia Weidman